TxnLab/nfd-sdk/examples/README.md

 - [Mint](./mint/): Demonstrates how to mint NFDs
 - [Link Address](./link-address/): Demonstrates how to link addresses to NFDs
 - [Set Metadata](./set-metadata/): Demonstrates how to set metadata for NFDs
+- [Set Primary NFD](./set-primary-nfd/): Demonstrates how to set a primary NFD for an address

 ## Getting Started